RayRoPE: Projective Ray Positional Encoding for Multi-view Attention: Related Work

 \section{Related Work}

-\paragraph{Positional Encodings in Transformers.} The attention mechanism is inherently permutation-invariant, treating their input tokens as an unordered set~\cite{transformer}.
-To recover structural information, they require explicit positional encodings as conditions.
-Early approaches~\cite{bert,sam,dino,latentdiffusion,clip, vit} relied on absolute positional encodings~(APE), which add or concatenate fixed or learned positional embeddings to token representations.
-More recently, the community shifted toward relative positional encodings~(RPE), which model the relative positions between token pairs by modifying the attention mechanism.
-This includes additive attention biases~\cite{tttransformer, trainshort,relpose} and rotary positional encodings~(RoPE)~\cite{rope}, which rotate query and key vectors in a position-dependent manner.
-RoPE confers translational invariance to transformer architectures and has progressively become the standard positional encoding approach adopted in the leading models across diverse domains~\cite{tttransformer, llama, deepseek, visualinstruction, hunyuanvideo, string, 2drope}.
-We propose a RoPE-based positional encoding tailored for multi-view transformers, designed to encode spatial relationships in a manner invariant to arbitrary rigid transformations of the global coordinate system.
+\textbf{Positional Encodings in Transformers.} The attention mechanism is inherently permutation-invariant, treating its input tokens as an unordered set~\cite{transformer}.
+To recover structural information, transformers require explicit positional encodings.
+Early approaches~\cite{bert,sam,dino,latentdiffusion,clip,vit} relied on absolute positional encodings~(APE), which add or concatenate fixed or learned positional embeddings to token representations.
+More recently, the community shifted toward relative positional encodings~(RPE), which model relative positions between token pairs by modifying the attention mechanism.
+This includes additive attention biases~\cite{tttransformer,trainshort,relpose} and rotary positional encodings~(RoPE)~\cite{rope}, which rotate query and key vectors in a position-dependent manner.
+RoPE confers translational invariance to transformers and has progressively become the standard positional encoding approach adopted in leading models across diverse domains~\cite{tttransformer,llama,deepseek,visualinstruction,hunyuanvideo,string,2drope}.
+We propose a RoPE-based positional encoding tailored for multi-view transformers, designed to encode spatial relationships in a manner invariant to arbitrary rigid transformations of the coordinate system.